01 of 06

 - Very delicately use a chopstick or pencil to curl the petals.
 Remember that you are handling paper, so do it very carefully.

 You should now have a pretty origami flower.
 Don't forget that origami takes practice, so do not be surprised if your first attempt is not perfect.
 Try again and you'll likely find that the second attempt is better.
-Once you have successfully created an origami lily flower, you are ready to create more beautiful origami decorations.
+Once you have successfully created an origami lily flower, you are ready to create more beautiful origami decorations such as an origami rose or even an origami butterfly.